 The mean and median hourly pay for part time employees for both men and women is lower than full time employees.
-The mean and median GPG is lower when Gloucester City Council’s full time and part time staff are considered separately in fact there is a negative mean and median GPG for part time staff (female employees paid more than male employees).
+The mean and median GPG is lower when Gloucester City Council’s full time and part time staff are considered separately, in fact there is a negative mean and median GPG for part time staff (female employees paid more than male employees).
 However, as more female employees work part-time the lower hourly pay rates in these roles will continue to contribute to the overall gender pay within the council.
-For full time staff there remains a GPG (females paid less than men), This is shown within Table 3 and 4 below
+For full time staff there remains a GPG (females paid less than men), This is shown within Table 3 and 4 below.